futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/20_firebase.md

 ## Existing project

-If there's an existing Firebase project, request that the client invite **ops@futured.app** with project owner permissions.
+If there's an existing Firebase project, request that the client invite **ops@futured.app** ideally with project owner permissions, or at least with permissions to add members and manage necessary Firebase features.

 If only one project exists, treat it as the Production environment.
 In this case, create a new Development project following the guidelines in the [New project](#new-project) section to maintain our dual-environment approach.

-## App setup
+## Applications setup

-Integrate Firebase into the app following [official docs](https://firebase.google.com/docs/android/setup).
+Integrate Firebase into the application by following [official docs](https://firebase.google.com/docs/android/setup).

-There should be 3 application build types, where `debug` and `enterprise` have a applicationId suffix.
+There should be 3 application build types, where `debug` and `enterprise` have an applicationId suffix.
 Register these apps in Firebase:

 - **`debug`**